Echo Beach | Chords + Lyrics

 ||: Am (II) | D (V) C (IV) | Am (II) | D (V) E5 (VI) :||

-For the instrumental section, we’re back in the key of C again as we start on chord IV, the one that sets the two keys apart, like this:
+For the instrumental section, the song shifts back to the key of C, marked by the F (IV) chord—one that sets the two keys apart.
+The progression is:

 | F (IV) | G5 (V) | Am (VI) | G (V) |